 I wanted to bring both these journeys (Visual Arts & Natural Living) under one umbrella and Amudra Life is a small step in this regard – we are trying to re-kindle that fire of creativity hidden inside all of us – ya I mean we will slowly get there..!!!

-That is the reason we have events planned here for children and adults, and not just children.
-Workshop categories span across arts, terrace gardening, and so on based on age..!
+That is the reason we had events planned here in summer 2020(for children and adults, and not just children) – workshop categories span across arts, terrace gardening, and so on based on age..!

 How ‘Learning Space – Let’s learn Together.!‘ became ‘Amudra – ‘Let’s Inspire Each Other.!‘